pkarsy/CC1101_RF/README.md

 # TICC1101
-Arduino library for TI CC1101.
+Arduino library for Texas Instruments CC1101 rf cip.
 Based on elechouse library with many additions.
-Can eaily communicate with modules using the panstamp library
+It is the successor of the mCC1101 library.